 The most important thing in any garden is the soil.
 Soil is a living, ecosystem that interacts microscopically with our plants helping to provide them with nutrients, water and optimum conditions for their roots.

-Healthy soil is well-drained meaning that it won’t become waterlogged in wet conditions (unless it is an area prone to flooding), which could cause our plants to drown as they need oxygen as much as you or I. Healthy soil is also rich in nutrients and organic matter for our plants to feed on and also retains moisture well.
+Healthy soil is well-draining, meaning that it won’t become waterlogged in wet conditions (unless it is an area prone to flooding), which could cause our plants to drown as they need oxygen as much as you or I. Also, healthy soil is rich in nutrients and organic matter for our plants to feed on and also retains moisture well.

 No-dig gardening has been gaining in popularity in the last few years, with more and more gardeners laying down their forks in winter and opting instead to mulch their soils.